apache/ofbiz-framework/themes/helveticus/README.md

 For more information about this component visit the product page in the OFBiz WIKI, which can be found at https://cwiki.apache.org/confluence/display/OFBIZ/Visual+Themes+Gallery

+## License
+The Helveticus theme dynamically download the Quicksand font licensed under the SIL OPEN FONT LICENSE (no license issue)

 ## Icones
 https://heroicons.dev/